Unboxed-Software/solana-course/content/transfer-hook.md

-## Using transfer hooks off-chain
+## Using transfer hooks from the frontend

-Now that we've looked at the onchain portion, let's look at how we interact with it off-chain.
+Now that we've looked at the on-chain portion, let's look at how we interact with them in the frontend.

 Let's assume we have a deployed Solana program that follows the Transfer Hook Interface.